-16.2 If any question arises at a meeting as to the appointment, promotion, dismissal, salary, superannuation, conditions of service, personal circumstances or conduct of any person employed by the Council, such question shall not be the subject of discussion until the meeting has decided under Rule No. 21 whether the public should be excluded.
+16.2 If any question or matter arises at a meeting as to the appointment, promotion, dismissal, salary, superannuation, conditions of service, personal circumstances or conduct of any person employed by the Council, such question or matter shall not be raised or become the subject of discussion until the meeting has decided under Rule No. 21 whether the public should be excluded.